Wacky-Mole/WackysDatabase/README.md

 - `canBeRemoved` (bool): Indicates whether the piece can be removed.
 - `wearNTearData` (WearNTearData): The wear and tear data of the piece.
 - `craftingStationData` (CraftingStationData): The crafting station data of the piece.
-- `cSExtensionData` (CSExtensionData): The crafting station extension data of the piece.
+- `cSExtensionData` (CSExtensionData): The crafting station extension data of the piece. - OLD
+- `cSExtensionDataList` (cSExtensionData) The crafting station extensions data of the piece.
+LIST
 - `contData` (ContainerData): The container data of the piece.
 - `smelterData` (SmelterData): The smelter data of the piece.
 - `build` (List<string>): The list of requirement items for the piece.